KamranAzeem/kubernetes-katas/08-storage-basic.md

 > When you delete a PVC, corresponding PV becomes Released.
 This PV can contain sensitive data (say credit card numbers) and therefore nobody can ever bind to it, even if it is a PVC with the same name and in the same namespace as the previous one - who knows who's trying to steal the data!

-So, if you want to keep the data , don't delete the PVC.
+So, if you want to keep/retain the data , don't delete the PVC.
 In this way, no matter how many times you create or delete the deployment, the deployment will re-use the same PVC.
 Also, the PVC creation and deletion should be outside the development cycle.
 This adds some load on the people responsible for the kubernetes cluster.
 Each time developers wants persistent storage for their deployments, they will need to do this manually.

 **Notes:**
 * Deployments and ReplicationControllers are meant for stateless usage and are rather lightweight.